Make-School-Courses/FEW-2.9-Technical-Seminar/Lesson-4.md

 1. [Documentation](https://openweathermap.org/api/air-pollution) is your friend!
 1. test as you go through running queries at `localhost:4000/graphql`

+**Stretch challenge:**

+- What if someone puts in an incorrect latitude or longitude?
+Put in safeguards for this and return an appropriate error!
-**Stretch challenge:** use other endpoints from OpenWeatherMap and create more queries!
+- use other endpoints from OpenWeatherMap and create more queries!

 <!-- > -->